maiamcc/maiamcc.github.io/source/_posts/2014-09-02-taming-the-octopress.markdown

 ![Git guts](/images/git2.png)

-You see that the main tree, `tree2`, is pointing directly to `a` and `b` but not to `c`--rather, it points to `tree2.1`, which points to `c`.
+You see that the main tree, `tree2`, is pointing directly to `a` and `b` but not to `c`---rather, it points to `tree2.1`, which points to `c`.
 It looks this way because git uses trees to represent directories; it references files living in subdirectories via trees (representing those directories) referencing those files.

 Note that git is still storing (in super-compact encoded form) all previous versions of the files, and given this network of things-that-contain-hashes-of-other-things, we know exactly where to look for any version of any file we want to find.
 And git only makes the necessary changes.
 Look what happens if we change `a` and `c` but leave `b` the same: